Azure-Samples/ms-identity-blazor-server/WebApp-your-API/B2C/README.md

 1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of the `ToDoListService-aspnetcore` application copied from the Azure portal.
 1. Find the key `Domain` and replace the existing value with your Azure AD tenant name.
 1. Find the key `SignUpSignInPolicyId` and replace with the name of the `Sign up and sign in` policy you created.
-1. Find the key `ResetPasswordPolicyId` and replace with the name of the `Password reset` policy you created.
-1. Find the key `EditProfilePolicyId` and replace with the name of the `Profile editing` policy you created.

 ### Register the Web app (WebApp-calls-API-blazor-server)